 It’s confusing, it’s frustrating, and despite everyone telling you it’s the secret to more work, it feels like you’re slamming your head against a brick wall every time you try to research the cost of PPC marketing.

-If you’re new to PPC you’ve probably got a lot of questions about how it all works and how much it costs.
-As a trade business owner there’s a good chance you’ve heard about PPC before but you’re not sure if it’s right for you – and we get that.
+If you’re new to PPC (pay-per-click marketing) you’ve probably got a lot of questions about how it all works and how much it costs.
+As a trade, contractor, or home improvement business owner in Australia, there’s a good chance you’ve heard about PPC before but you’re not sure if it’s right for you – and we get that.